 Story

 Dominic Pietoso’s foundation in hospitality began early at his mother Kimberly Pietoso’s restaurant, Giardino Cafe, on Main Street in St. Charles—home to what was, at the time, the largest working herb garden in Missouri.
 After several years there, he sought to deepen his experience in fine dining and joined his family at Cafe Napoli in 2001, starting as a busser and working his way up to server.
-Over nearly a decade, including time working alongside his father, Chef Fortunato “Forto” Pietoso, Dominic developed a strong understanding of both service and restaurant operations.

 LEAD STAFF